 Simple?
 I Must Be Kidding Myself

 Being a meditator and a very selective user of Eastern philosophies, I ran into those words of wisdom long time before that final victory over my smoking addiction: "To be effective - it has to be simple".
-I was using it in other aspects of my mindset and it worked like a charm, removing the fuss and complicating from my life in more than one way.
+I was using it in other aspects of my life and it worked like a charm, removing the fuss and all complicating from my life in more than one way.

 As I was brainstorming over anything that I had not tried already, this very unlikely solution dawned on me.
 "Simple", and "quitting smoking" just didn't go together without sounding as a joke.
 And yet, at the end with my wits I started exploring the crazy idea while having nothing to lose.

 What if I am making a bigger deal of the whole thing that it deserves?
 After all, humans tend to do exactly that, and a big issue always calls for something "outlandishly complicated" in order to look doable.

 For the life in me I can't remember now how my mind computed that idea that the very word "quitting" was hiding The Solution.

 Fixation on "Not-Doing"

-Quitting meant "not doing" and it had a lots of fear attached to it - that was my first realization, and I knew it intuitively - that's what had to be addressed.
-"Not doing my smoking" suddenly felt crazy, like being fixated on some other things that I would normally "not do"---like not robbing a bank, not raping someone... you know what I mean?
+Quitting meant "not doing" and it had a lots of fear attached to it---that was my first realization, and I intuitively knew it--- that's what had to be addressed.
+"Not doing my smoking" suddenly felt crazy, like being fixated on all other things that I would normally "not do"---like not robbing a bank, not raping someone... you know what I mean.

 It was so wrong, and no wonder quitting looked so impossible.
 There was also that crazy popular advertising about hardships of quitting, like: "Quitting tobacco is as hard as quitting heroin", along with all those living examples who seemed to be proving it correct.

 No Negations in the Nature

-Something else from my personal life-philosophy came to provide the answer to all that - my strong conviction that life means "doing", and there is no such a thing as a negation in the nature, including our own, meaning that "not doing" doesn't exist.
+Something else from my personal life-philosophy came to provide the answer to all that---my strong conviction that life means "doing", and there is no such a thing as a negation in the nature, including our own, pointing at the truth that "not doing" doesn't exist.